-- Hang a framed sign with your wireless network name and password in your guest room, so that people don’t have to ask you what it is
+- Hang a framed sign with your wireless network name and password in your guest room, so that people don’t have to ask you what it is.

 The next time you sit in your room, notice the things that annoy you.
 Then come up with a way to fix them.

-People who get bored with their decor easily need to plan to be able to change it.
-Use the following ideas to choose things that can be changed easily:
+People who get bored with their decor easily need to plan to be able to change it (this would be me!).